-There’s a way to make your daily “to do” list completely doable and end your day feeling accomplished instead of defeated, and it has nothing to do with how much you’re actually doing!
-It’s all about your mindset.
+Sometimes life is just plain overwhelming.
+But if you're feeling overwhelmed on a regular basis, you might benefit from this simple mindset shift.
+You can end your day feeling accomplished instead of defeated, and it has nothing to do with how much you're actually doing!

 I recently read an interesting post from Rosemarie Groner of TheBusyBudgeter.com, titled "One Weird Trick I Use to Stay Under Budget Every Month."